pascaldekloe/did/README.md

 ## About

-… a W3C Decentralised Identifier (DID) library for the Go programming language.
+Package did fully implements W3C's Decentralised Identifier (DID) [standard](https://www.w3.org/TR/did-core/).
+The methods are designed to prevent common pitfalls.

 This is free and unencumbered software released into the [public domain](https://creativecommons.org/publicdomain/zero/1.0).